grass-roots-ultimate/clean-pii/README.md

 # clean-pii

-A Rust executable that accomplishes to tasks:
+A Rust executable that accomplishes the following:

 - Combines person and purchase information from Ultimate Central data exports
 - Cleans some Peronsally Identifiable Information (PII) from the data